Deep-Symmetry/afterglow/README.md

     (show/add-function! sample-show :master (master-cue 255))

-> We can make that a little dimmer
+> We can make that a little dimmer...

     (show/add-function! sample-show :master (master-cue 200))